All Episodes

 And it was supposed to be that back in 2008.

-One of the most surprising things in the entire soundbite roster is this.
+One of the most surprising things in the entire Soundbite roster is this.

-They hosted a panel that was entitled U.S. Mexico and Latin America, 2016 and beyond.
+They hosted a panel that was entitled U.S., Mexico, and Latin America, 2016 and Beyond.

-And during the discussion, the former Mexican Secretary of Foreign Affairs, a guy by the name of Jorge Castanata, spoke about Trump's plan to build a wall along the border and have Mexico pay for it.
+And during the discussion, the former Mexican Secretary of Foreign Affairs, a guy by the name of Jorge Castañada, spoke about Trump's plan to build a wall along the border and have Mexico pay for it.

 And this is what the guy said.